uccl-project/uccl-project.github.io/src/content/posts/uccl-ep.md

 ---

-## Designing an efficient CPU-GPU communication channel
+## Designing an Efficient CPU-GPU Communication Channel

 A central challenge in UCCL-EP is building an efficient **forwarding channel between GPUs and CPUs** that can sustain tens of millions of RDMA requests per second without becoming a bottleneck.
 UCCL-EP implements this channel as a carefully optimized **lock-free FIFO queue** shared between GPU producers and CPU consumers.
 Each GPU enqueues lightweight RDMA transfer descriptors into the queue, while multiple CPU threads dequeue and execute them through libibverbs.